SCAR/antarctic-r-packages/README.md

-Mapping is a very common task, and in an Antarctic/Southern Ocean context brings with it particular issues including dealing with projections at high latitudes, coping with data that crosses the 180°E line, adding commonly-desired features such as ocean fronts, management boundaries, sea ice extent, stations and other geographic features, and common contextual layers such as
+Mapping is a very common task, and in an Antarctic/Southern Ocean context brings with it particular issues including dealing with projection properties at high latitudes, coping with data that crosses the 180°E line, adding commonly-desired features such as ocean fronts, management boundaries, sea ice extent, stations and other geographic features, and common contextual layers such as
     bathymetry.

   - [sospatial](https://github.com/AustralianAntarcticDivision/sospatial)